sohan656/sampleRepo/readme.md

-# this is a sample repo to learn git
+# This is a readme file